Documentation - Shipping Zones by Drawing

 - Restrict by Zone – Choose a drawn shipping zone or use a radius from the shop address in km/miles to define a zone

-- Restrict by Transportation Distance – specify a maximum transportation distance in km/miles from the shop address
+- Restrict by Transportation Distance – specify a maximum transportation distance in km/miles from the shipping origin

-- Restrict by Transportation Time – specify a maximum transportation time from shop address in minutes using your selection of car/truck or bike
+- Restrict by Transportation Time – specify a maximum transportation time from shipping origin in minutes using your selection of car/truck or bike

 Show a Delivery Zone Map